Star Trek: Insurrection: Plot

-Lieutenant Commander Data (Brent Spiner) is temporarily transferred to an undercover mission observing the peaceful Ba'ku people.
+Lieutenant Commander Data, an android, is temporarily transferred to an undercover mission observing the peaceful Ba'ku people.
 He suddenly malfunctions and reveals the presence of the joint Federation–Son'a task force observing the Ba'ku.
-Admiral Matthew Dougherty (Anthony Zerbe) contacts the USS Enterprise-E to obtain Data's schematics for recovery purposes, but adamantly states the Enterprise's presence is unneeded.
-Captain Jean-Luc Picard ignores orders and takes the Enterprise to recover Data.
-Captain Picard (Patrick Stewart) becomes suspicious when Dougherty insists that the Enterprise is no longer needed and orders Data's malfunction to be investigated.
+Admiral Dougherty contacts the USS Enterprise-E to obtain Data's schematics for recovery purposes.
+Captain Jean-Luc Picard ignores orders and takes Enterprise to recover Data.
+Upon successfully recovering and repairing Data, Picard becomes suspicious when Dougherty insists that Enterprise is no longer needed and orders Data's malfunction to be investigated.

-The crew discovers that the Ba'ku are technologically advanced with warp capabilities, but have rejected its use for simpler lives.
+The crew discovers that the Ba'ku are technologically advanced with warp capabilities, but have rejected the use of technology for simpler lives.
 Due to unique "metaphasic particles" emanating from the planet's rings, the inhabitants are effectively immortal.
 By contrast, the Federation's allies, the Son'a, are a decrepit race who rely on medical technology to delay death; excessive cosmetic surgery gives them a mummified appearance.
 The Enterprise crew experience the rejuvenation effects of the planet: Lt.
-Commander Geordi La Forge (LeVar Burton) can now see without occular implants, Worf experiences puberty symptoms, Commander William Riker (Jonathan Frakes) and Counselor Deanna Troi (Marina Sirtis) rekindle their long-abandoned relationship, and Picard develops a romantic relationship with Anij (Donna Murphy), a Ba'ku woman.
+Commander Geordi La Forge can now see without ocular implants, Lt.
+Commander Worf experiences puberty symptoms, Commander William Riker and Counselor Deanna Troi rekindle their long-abandoned relationship, and Picard develops a romantic relationship with Anij, a Ba'ku woman.

 Data and Picard discover a submerged and cloaked Federation ship containing a gigantic holodeck that recreates the Ba'ku village.
 Data's malfunction stemmed from a Son'a attack, the result of his accidentally discovering their vessel.
-Picard confronts Dougherty and learns that top Federation officers colluded with the Son'a to deceptively relocated the Ba'ku to another planet, allowing for the particles to be collected on a mass scale (poisoning the planet in the process).
-Dougherty then orders the Enterprise to leave.
-Picard defiantly retorts that the particle's medical benefits does not justify Dougherty's plans for the Ba'ku and it violates Star Fleet's Prime Directive.
+Picard confronts Dougherty and learns that top Federation officers colluded with the Son'a to relocate the Ba'ku to another planet deceptively, allowing the particles to be collected massively (poisoning the planet in the process).
+Dougherty then orders Enterprise to leave.
+Picard defiantly retorts that the particles' medical benefits do not justify Dougherty's plans for the Ba'ku and that they violate Starfleet's Prime Directive.